17 free things to do in Fargo

 While window shopping isn’t an easy feat, Fargo’s downtown is packed with boutiques and stores selling locally-made goods.

-Unglued and Zandbroz Variety sit along the main street of Broadway, and both sell Fargo and Midwest-related products and cool oddities.
-Local clothing boutiques and some antique and thrift shops also adorn the various backstreets.
+Zandbroz Variety and STABO sit along the main street of Broadway, and both sell Fargo and Midwest-related products and cool oddities.
+Local clothing boutiques and antique and thrift shops adorn the various backstreets.

 9. Hunt for bison… the painted kind